BrunnerLivio/awesome-ipa/README.md

  A curated list of awesome tools and scripts for your IPA (Induviduelle Praktische Arbeit)

- > Lets make the IPA experience less shitty, by reducing the manual part of the documentation
+ > Lets make the IPA experience less shitty by reducing the manual part of the documentation
  > and increase the automated part.
- > Lets focus on the important part; the code.
+ > We should focus on the important part; the code.

 ## Contents